vrthra/mimid/README.md

-We also note that if you are unable to download the vagrant box (It is 3 GB) You can also take a look at the complete worked out example of how to derive grammar for an example program at [src/PymimidBook.ipynb](https://github.com/vrthra/mimid/blob/master/src/PymimidBook.ipynb)
+We also note that if you are unable to download the vagrant box (It is 3 GB) You can also take a look at the complete worked out example of how to derive grammar for an example program at [src/PymimidBook.ipynb](https://github.com/vrthra/mimid/blob/master/src/PymimidBook.ipynb) The [src/PymimidBook.ipynb](https://github.com/vrthra/mimid/blob/master/src/PymimidBook.ipynb) notebook also contains all the Python experiments in the paper.
+It can be viewed either by using the virtual box as explained below, or can be directly viewed using any of the Jupyter notebook viewers such as VSCode.
+A non-interactive version hosted at Github is accessible [from this link](https://github.com/vrthra/mimid/blob/master/src/PymimidBook.ipynb)

-The [src/PymimidBook.ipynb](https://github.com/vrthra/mimid/blob/master/src/PymimidBook.ipynb)
-notebook also contains all the Python experiments.
-It can be viewed through either using the virtual box as explained below, or can be directly viewed using any of the Jupyter notebook viewers including VSCode, or Github ([from this link](https://github.com/vrthra/mimid/blob/master/src/PymimidBook.ipynb))
-(This is a [Jupyter notebook](https://jupyter.org) hosted at Github.
-Click to view an non-interactive version.
-If the load fails, click reload until you can view it).
+(If the load fails, click reload until you can view it).

 ## Prerequisites